10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Yung-Lun Lin – CC BY 4.0

-The second Pareas slug snake of our list, this was only confirmed as an independent species in 2015.
-For years, scientists had noticed individuals of Formosa slug snakes with inconsistencies, originally filed as simple morphs.
-But detailed genetic testing revealed a new species: Pareas atayal, named after a Taiwanese indigenous people.
-The two species often lived side by side, but had clear differences.
-Paras atayal had pale yellow eyes, instead of near red for Formosa slug snakes.
+The second Pareas slug snake of our list, this harmless snake was only confirmed as an independent species in 2015.
+For years, scientists had noticed individuals of Formosa slug snakes with strange inconsistencies.
+These were originally filed as simple morphs, but detailed genetic testing revealed a new, previously overlooked species: Pareas atayal, named after a Taiwanese indigenous people.

-While the latter had completely smooth scales, the new Pareas atayal had moderately keeled (rough) scales to touch.
-Additionally, P. atayal had a longer snout, and even more unbalanced jaw, with 11 teeth on the left lower jaw and 20 on the right, versus 13 on the left and 18 on the right for Formosa slug snakes.
-The scientists discovered that Formosa slug snakes fed more heavily on slugs, while the new Pareas atayal gravitated towards snails, possibly because their longer snout made extracting them easier.
-Genetic testing revealed a close relationship, but easily enough separation to be full species.
+Additionally, P. atayal had a longer snout, and an even more unbalanced jaw, with 11 teeth on the left lower jaw and 20 on the right, versus 13 on the left and 18 on the right for Formosa slug snakes.
+The scientists discovered that Formosa slug snakes fed more heavily on slugs, while the new Pareas atayal gravitated more towards snails, possibly because their longer snout made extracting them easier.
+Genetic testing revealed a close relationship, but with easily enough separation to be full species.

 9 Taiwan stink snake